kenBayama/clinical_data/README.md

 To get to this result the following processing stages were required :

-Preparation
+####Preparation:#

 		Storing all relevant informationa about each files in a class of object called a file_object Loading the data and stored them in dictionary of elment of the class dataset_object which contains the data and the category of that data
 		Creating a dictionary with the drug name as key and the atccode as value

-Processing First Stage:
+####Processing First Stage:#

 -	Processing the data from clinical_trials and pubmed sources by :